mariosar/api_example/README.md

 # heroku run rails console
 # heroku run rake etc...

-# Tell Heroku how to start the app
+# Tell Heroku how to start the app using Procfile
 # echo 'web: bundle exec puma -t 5:5 -p ${PORT:-3000} -e ${RACK_ENV:-development}' >> Procfile
 # Or else it will just run your app is running rails s (but this is not suitable for production)
 # Run heroku local and you will start your web server by executing the command in your Procfile